isthistechsupport/minecraft-spot-pricing/readme.md

 ### Custom Domain Name

 Every time your Minecraft server starts it'll have a new public IP address.
 This can be a pain to keep dishing out to your friends.
 If you're prepared to register a domain name (maybe you've already got one) and create a Route 53 hosted zone, this problem is easily fixed.
 You'll need to provide both of the parameters under the DNS Configuration (Optional) section.
 Whenever your instance is launched, a Lambda function fires off and creates / updates the record of your choosing.
 This way, you can have a custom domain name such as "minecraft.mydomain.com".
 Note that it may take a few minutes for the new IP to propagate to your friends computers.
 Have patience.
 Failing that just go to the EC2 console, and give them the new public IP address of your instance.

+## 🔒 Security Best Practices

+- Always use the latest AMI images
+- Regularly update the Docker image version
+- Consider using AWS Systems Manager Session Manager instead of SSH
+- Enable CloudTrail logging for audit purposes
+- Use least-privilege IAM roles
+- Restrict SSH access to known IP addresses only
+- Keep security groups minimal and specific
+- Monitor CloudWatch logs for suspicious activity

 ## FAQ